-The Saltify driver is a new, experimental driver for installing Salt on existing machines (virtual or bare metal).
+The Saltify driver is a driver for installing Salt on existing machines (virtual or bare metal).

 The Saltify driver has no external dependencies.

-Because the Saltify driver does not use an actual cloud provider host, it has a simple provider configuration.
+Because the Saltify driver does not use an actual cloud provider host, it can have a simple provider configuration.
 The only thing that is required to be set is the driver name, and any other potentially useful information, like the location of the salt-master:

-Saltify requires a profile to be configured for each machine that needs Salt
+Saltify requires a separate profile to be configured for each machine that

 or in the